Timmy-Bergkvist/Pralinorskan-app/README.md

   - Checkout: Contains a form to be filled by the user to make the payment and delivery.

-  - Profile: Containing user information and the options to delete and edit the acount.
+  - Profile: Containing user information and the options to edit user information.

   - Order history: Containing information of previous purchases.